-The City shall provide maintains land use categories that include a variety of densities and intensities appropriate to the different neighborhoods, and link these land uses to implementing zoning districts.
+The City shall provide land use categories that include a variety of densities and intensities appropriate to the different neighborhoods, and link these land uses to implementing zoning districts.

-Strategy LU 1.2.1 - Future Land Use Map-
+Strategy LU 1.2.1 - Future Land Use Map.

-The Future Land Use Map, Figure Map LU-2, shall identify the future land use designations for all property within the City of Venice.
-The Future Land Use Map/Map Series shall also identify the Neighborhood Boundaries and CHHA at a minimum.
-The Future Land Use Map Series reflects the Planning Horizon of 2017 through 2027 2037.
+The Future Land Use Map, Map LU-2, shall identify the future land use designations for all property within the City of Venice.
+The Future Land Use Map shall also identify the Neighborhood Boundaries and CHHA at a minimum.

-Strategy LU 1.2.2 - Land Use Designations-
+Strategy LU 1.2.2 - Land Use Designations.